Key in a search term below to search our website.

 She is responsible for the care, curation and development of the insect collection, containing approximately 2.5 million specimens, as well as dealing with research loans, enquiries and hosting visitors to the collection.
 Her research interest is focused around carrion ecology and her specialism is Silphidae (Carrion Beetles): a fascinating group which help to facilitate the decomposition of vertebrate remains.

-Ashleigh is a keen science communicator and is passionate about disseminating entomology to the wider public.
-She employs social media as one of the tools to do this (see The Power of Social Media for more).
+Ashleigh is a keen science communicator and is passionate about disseminating entomology and the value of collections, to the wider public.
+She employs social media as one of the tools to do this (see The Power of Social Media for more), and co-manages the @NatSciNMS Twitter account.

 She works closely with several entomological groups, to promote her subject.
-Within the UK, she is an active member of the Royal Entomological Society, and sits on their Outreach & Development committee; she is also a member of the Malloch Society, and is the current Chair of Edinburgh Entomological Club; she works with the Biological Records Centre to co-organise a National Recording Scheme for Carrion Beetles; and internationally, she is co-communications officer for the Entomological Collections Network.
+Within the UK, she is an active member of the Royal Entomological Society, and sits on their Outreach & Development committee; she is a council member for the British Entomological and Natural History Society; she is also a member of the Malloch Society; and is the current Chair of Edinburgh Entomological Club.
+Ashleigh also works with the Biological Records Centre to co-organise a National Recording Scheme for Carrion Beetles; and internationally, she is co-communications officer for the Entomological Collections Network.

 Whiffin, A.L.
 2022.
 Life in death.
 Antenna 46 (2): 83-86.